rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/2-app-of-apps.md

     EOF
     ```

-7. Install the tooling (only bootstrap, and Minio at this stage..).
-Once the command is run, open the Argo CD UI to show the resources being created.
-We’ve just deployed our first AppOfApps!

-    ```bash
-    cd /opt/app-root/src/mlops-gitops
-    helm upgrade --install argoapps --namespace <USER_NAME>-mlops .
-    ```
+7. Now check the Argo CD to see if ApplicationSet was able to see the subfolders under `toolings` and deploy the applications for us!

     ![argocd-bootrstrap-tooling](./images/argocd-bootstrap-tooling.png)

-8. As Argo CD sync's the resources we can see them in the cluster:
+8. As Argo CD sync's the resources we can see them in the cluster as well:

     ```bash
     oc get projects | grep <USER_NAME>